Working with the Media: Activist Milestone #4

 - Sometimes we talk about foreign assistance through a security frame – highlighting how investing in children going to school, for example, is a way to stem terrorism.

 - Sometimes we frame our issues in terms of how they relate to American values.
-For example, we value entrepreneurship in the U.S., so it makes sense to provide economic opportunities through Individual Development Accounts for those with lower incomes.
+For example, we value innovation and achievement in the U.S., so it makes sense to provide economic opportunities through equitable access to quality education.

 The Power of Framing

 - persuade people, including public officials, voters and regular community members, to respond in a particular way;

 - inform the public about your position and communicate your messages;

 - determine what images and metaphors communicate the story;

 - determine the competitiveness of your story compared to all other news of that day.

 See our Media Hooks and Framing page for more information.

 Send the Editorial or Article to Your Members of Congress